Byron/gitoxide/README.md

     * [ ] pack streaming (i.e. indexing + resolution)
       * [ ] use pack streaming for verification for performance and correctness
   * [ ] API documentation with examples
+  * **promisor**
+    * It's vague, but these seems to be like index files allowing to fetch objects from a server on demand.
 * **git-repository**
   * [x] initialize
     * [ ] Proper configuration depending on platform (e.g. ignorecase, filemode, …)